vmware-tanzu-experiments/vsphere-with-tanzu-proof-of-concept-samples/VCF/test_vms/README.md

 # Creating Test VMs
 Here we demonstrate how to quickly create a set of identical VMs for testing.<br>
-This is based (and extends) the procedure detailed in Myles Gray’s blog: https://blah.cloud/infrastructure/using-cloud-init-for-vm-templating-on-vsphere
+This is based (and extends) the procedure detailed in Myles Gray’s blog:<br> https://blah.cloud/infrastructure/using-cloud-init-for-vm-templating-on-vsphere

 ## Requirements: